biolink/biolink-model/docs/index.md

        * [PlanetaryEntity](PlanetaryEntity.md) - Any entity or process that exists at the level of the whole planet
           * [EnvironmentalFeature](EnvironmentalFeature.md)
           * [EnvironmentalProcess](EnvironmentalProcess.md)
+             * [EnvironmentalExposure](EnvironmentalExposure.md) - A environmental exposure is a factor relating to abiotic processes in the environment including atmospheric (heat, cold, general pollution) and water-born contaminants
           * [GeographicLocation](GeographicLocation.md) - a location that can be described in lat/long coordinates
+             * [GeographicExposure](GeographicExposure.md) - A geographic exposure is a factor relating to geographic proximity to some impactful entity.
              * [GeographicLocationAtTime](GeographicLocationAtTime.md) - a location that can be described in lat/long coordinates, for a particular time
        * [Procedure](Procedure.md) - A series of actions conducted in a certain order or manner
+       * [Treatment](Treatment.md) - A treatment is targeted at a disease or phenotype and may involve multiple drug 'exposures', medical devices and/or procedures
  * [GeneExpressionMixin](GeneExpressionMixin.md) - Observed gene expression intensity, context (site, stage) and associated phenotypic status within which the expression occurs.

 ## Slots